cloudb2/processus/docs/user-guide.md

 /* Workflow Handler
  * This handle will attempt to load supplied file or execute the supplied workflow
  * INPUT
- * @param task.data.file The workflow definition file name (if no workflow supplied)
+ * @param task.parameters.file The workflow definition file name (if no workflow supplied)
- * @param task.data.workflow A workflow object to execute
+ * @param task.parameters.workflow A workflow object to execute
  * OUTPUT
- * @param task.data.workflow The resulting workflow object */
+ * @param task.parameters.workflow The resulting workflow object */
 ```